perses/perses/docs/migration.md

 ```bash
 percli migrate -f grafana-dashboard.json --online -o json > perses-dashboard.json
 ```

+Note: In case you would like to have the result as a K8s CustomResource, you can use the `--format` flag with the value `cr`.

 - As a tip, you may want to open the file and remove any reference to the previous datasource used in Grafana.
 This will allow the dashboard to use the default datasource.
 Do that only if you want to use the default datasource.